 - As the teacher, you should prepare your sample lesson and materials for a class of 6-8 and expect and plan for some interaction from your ‘students’ – the selectors and other applicants.

 - You should assume no prior knowledge, and keep in mind that the room’s configuration could be a typical classroom set-up or a conference room.

 Additional information about selection day will be emailed to candidates upon invitation.
 Space at selection day is limited and spots are filled on a first come, first serve basis.
 Apply early to increase your chances of being invited.

 Selection staff will share notes from selection day with school leaders at our residency partner sites.
 School leaders will then select and contact applicants to set up personal interviews.
 These interviews, which may be held remotely, will allow residency partner sites to select Fellows that will thrive in their schools.
 Candidates may be invited to interview at more than one residency partner site.

-Once offered admission into the Inspired Teacher Certification Program, applicants are strongly encouraged to connect with a current Inspired Teaching Fellow and spend the day in their classroom.
+Once offered admission into the program, applicants are strongly encouraged to connect with a current Inspired Teaching Fellow and spend the day in their classroom.
 Current Fellows and their classrooms offer unique insight into the program, helping selected applicants make informed decisions about enrolling in the program.
 Inspired Teaching staff will also be available to offer guidance and answer specific and individual questions.